X-Ray Exams of the Digestive Tract

 With the barium or contrast enema, the colon is filled with a contrast material containing barium or iodine-containing contrast (a liquid that lights up on X-ray) by running it through a tube inserted into the rectum.
-The barium blocks X-rays; therefore the colon, when filled with the agent, shows up clearly on the X-ray picture.
+The colon, when filled with the agent, shows up clearly on the X-ray picture.

-Preparation for upper GI or lower GI testing usually includes making dietary changes (such as following a low-fiber diet for two to three days before the test), not smoking for 12 to 24 hours before the test, not taking any medications for up to 24 hours before the test and not eating anything for 12 hours before the test.
+Preparation for upper GI or lower GI testing usually includes following a low-fiber diet for two to three days before the test, not smoking for 12 to 24 hours before the test, not taking any medications for up to 24 hours before the test, and not eating anything for 12 hours before the test.
 Your doctor will give you specific instructions.
 Never stop taking any medications without first discussing it with your doctor.

 Additional preparation for the lower GI test usually includes taking oral laxatives and an enema the night before the test.
-Please follow the pretest directions given to you by your doctor carefully and ask questions if you do not understand them.
+Carefully follow the pre-test directions given to you by your doctor.

 What Happens During the GI Tests